rmoliveirabr/Retirement/backlog.md

 ## To Fix
-- fix alignment between field title and the 'i' for information
 - see how to show 'Ativos fixos', and allow it to be used as a backup for 'Ativos totais'
 - there is an conceptual issue - ativos is the money the user has now, but we use it 'as is' for the beginning of the retirement timeline.
 Review this concept urgently.
+- Review the healthyness of the profile using AI (cache and update only when the profile is changed)
+- Review "Projeções de Aposentadoria"

 ## Pending
 - **Advanced Calculations**: Monte Carlo simulations, tax optimization